fiveagency/letmein-server/README.md

 * use secret knock to open the door.
 This will be done using piezo element placed on the door.
 Communication between the door and Arduino will be done using two eZ430-RF2500 wireless boards.
 One will be connected to piezo element on the door.
 Other will be connected to Arduino or possibly to the server app
 * replace electric circuit described above with opto isolated relay board

-ENC28J60 network module
+ENC28J60 network module:
-VCC - 3.3V
+* VCC - 3.3V
-GND - GND
+* GND - GND
-SCK - Pin 13
+* SCK - Pin 13
-SO - Pin 12
+* SO - Pin 12
-SI - Pin 11
+* SI - Pin 11
-CS - Pin 8
+* CS - Pin 8

-opto isolated reley board
+opto isolated reley board:
-VCC - 5V
+* VCC - 5V
-GND - GND
+* GND - GND
-IN - Pin 4
+* IN - Pin 4

-eZ430-RF2500 wireless board - receiver (connected to Arduino) VCC - 3.3V
+eZ430-RF2500 wireless board - receiver (connected to Arduino):
+* VCC - 3.3V
-GND - GND
+* GND - GND
-P4.3 (Pin 8) - Pin 2
+* P4.3 (Pin 8) - Pin 2

-eZ430-RF2500 wireless board - sender (connected to piezo and mounted on door) GND - Piezo -
+eZ430-RF2500 wireless board - sender (connected to piezo and mounted on door):
+* GND - Piezo -
-A0 (Pin 3) - Piezo +
+* A0 (Pin 3) - Piezo +